Gordon-Magill/social-media-mongoDB-api/README.md

 ## Description

 A basic demo of a database API using MongoDB / Mongoose w/ Express.
 Perform CRUD operations on Users, Thoughts (like posts), and Reactions (like comments) on Thoughts.
+[Here's a video demonstration of the system.](http://www.google.com)

 ## Table of Contents